n3twork5/xharvester/README.md

  )  (  ) _ (  /(__)\  )   / \  /  )__) \__ \  )(   )__)  )   /
 (_/\_)(_) (_)(__)(__)(_)\_)  \/  (____)(___/ (__) (____)(_)\_)
 ```
-⚡ xharvester is a specialized, Python-based reconnaissance suite designed for security assessments of radio frequency (RF), wireless(bluetooth & wifi), industrial control system(scada), and automotive systems.
+⚡ xharvester is a specialized, Python-based reconnaissance and exploitation suite designed for security assessments of radio frequency (RF), wireless(bluetooth & wifi), industrial control system(scada), and automotive systems.
 It integrates multiple tools and scripts into a unified workflow for probing, analyzing, and documenting findings from the physical and wireless world.

 ## Overview
 Moving beyond traditional web OSINT, xHarvester allows security researchers, red teams, and penetration testers to interact with the electromagnetic spectrum.
-It provides a structured approach to discovering, fingerprinting, and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS) and modern automobiles vehicles.
+It provides a structured approach to discovering, fingerprinting, exploiting and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS) and modern automobiles vehicles.

 ## ✨ Core Framework Features
 Unified Command & Control: A single Python-based interface to orchestrate a wide array of specialized hardware and software tools.